Goobaroo/docker-nomifactoryceu/README.md

 This container is primaryily built to run on an [Unraid](https://unraid.net) server, outside of that your milliage will vary.

-The docker on first run will download the same version as tagged of 1.7-alpha-1 and install it.
+The docker on first run will download the same version as tagged of Nomifactory CEu and install it.
 This can take a while as the Forge installer can take a bit to complete.
 You can watch the logs and it will eventually finish.

 After the first run it will simply start the server.